Email FacebookTwitterMenu burgerClose thin

 When you have an account with a big bank, you’re guaranteed to have the option of banking on the go.
 With a credit union, you might have to do some extensive research to compare accounts and find out what services they offer.
 Credit unions only serve certain groups of people and if the ones you can join don’t have mobile banking or their apps aren’t up to par, that could potentially be a major disadvantage.

 To stay on the safe side, it’s best to inquire about fee schedules and policies before settling on a credit union.
+Pay particular attention to things like transaction limits and overdraft fees.
+Ask if your credit union offers a courtesy pay service, which offers a limited amount of overdraft protection during a particular banking period.
 You don’t want to be surprised with a penalty or a charge that you didn’t see coming.

 For some credit card holders, it’s all about the perks.
 Having the opportunity to earn cash back, miles or points can help consumers save big and achieve goals – like travelling to multiple countries – that would take longer to accomplish without their card rewards.